 Learn more about Mediterranean cruises

-For die-hard pizza aficionados, a trip to Naples is akin to a religious pilgrimage or a visit to an ancestral home.
-Yes, the pizza in Naples is that good.
-After all, when you visit the birthplace of any food, you’re bound to be in for an experience like none other — and Naples delivers.
+For die-hard pizza aficionados, a trip to Naples is akin to visiting one of the world wonders.
+Yes, Naples pizza is that good.
+When you visit the birthplace of any food, you’re bound to be in for an experience like none other — and Naples delivers.

 Origins of Neapolitan Pizza